ahl-gram/SortingVisualizer/README.md

 # Sorting Visualizer App

-A SwiftUI-based iOS application built with Cursor, and help from Claude and ChatGPT (vibe-coding), that provides an interactive and educational visualization of various sorting algorithms with real-time animation and audio feedback.
+A SwiftUI-based iOS application built with Cursor, and help from Claude and ChatGPT that provides an interactive and educational visualization of various sorting algorithms with real-time animation and audio feedback.

 ## Features